Raúl Castro

-Raúl Modesto Castro Ruz (Birán, Holguín, Cuba, June 3, 1931) is a Cuban military officer and politician, the younger brother and collaborator of Fidel Castro.
-He has been the President of the Council of State of Cuba and, therefore, the President of Cuba, since February 24, 2008, although he had been serving in an interim capacity since July 31, 2006.
+Raúl Modesto Castro Ruz (Birán, Holguín, Cuba, June 3, 1931) is a Cuban military leader and politician, the younger brother and collaborator of Fidel Castro.
+He has been the President of the Council of State of Cuba and, therefore, President of Cuba, since February 24, 2008, although he had been acting in the role since July 31, 2006.
 He also holds the military rank of Army General.
-Since April 2011, he has been the First Secretary of the Communist Party of Cuba, succeeding his brother Fidel in that position as well.
+Since April 2011, he has served as the First Secretary of the Communist Party of Cuba, succeeding his brother Fidel in this position as well.

-Son of the Lucense citizen Ángel Castro Argiz, he is the youngest of the three Castro brothers.
-Like Fidel, Raúl later attended the Jesuit College of Dolores in Santiago de Cuba, and the Colegio de Belén in Havana.
-The brothers actively participated in student protests.
-Raúl was a committed communist and joined the Socialist Youth, affiliated with the Cuban Communist Party, then known as the Popular Socialist Party (PSP).
+Son of Lucense citizen Ángel Castro Argiz, he is the youngest of the three Castro brothers.
+Like Fidel, Raúl later attended the Jesuit School of Dolores in Santiago de Cuba and the Belén College in Havana.
+The brothers actively participated in student demonstrations.
+Raúl was a convinced communist and joined the Socialist Youth, affiliated with the Cuban Communist Party, then known as the Popular Socialist Party (PSP), which had a Soviet orientation.

 Cuban Revolution (1953-59)